-The Board met six times during the year ended December 31, 2017, including telephone conference meetings.
-All directors attended or participated in at least 75% of the aggregate number of meetings of the Board and of the committees on which they served during the portion of 2017 for which they were directors and committee members.
+The Board met 12 times during the year ended December 31, 2019, including telephone conference meetings.
+All directors attended or participated in at least 75% of the aggregate number of meetings of the Board and the committees on which they served during the portion of 2019 for which they were directors and committee members.

-As required under applicable NASDAQ listing standards during the year ended December 31, 2017, the Company's independent directors met in regularly scheduled executive sessions, a total of three times at which only independent directors were present.
+As required under applicable NASDAQ listing standards during the year ended December 31, 2019, the Company's independent directors met in regularly scheduled executive sessions, a total of three times at which only independent directors were present.